pipoe2h/calmworkshop/calm_mysql_blueprint/calm_mysql_blueprint.rst

 Adding a Downloadable Image ...........................

 All VMs in AHV are based off of a disk image.
-You have the option of selecting an image that's already managed by Prism Central, or specifying a Downloadable Image via a URI.
+You have the option of selecting an image that's already managed by Prism Central (**Local Track**), or specifying a Downloadable Image via a URI (**Cloud Track**).
 If the latter is chosen, during the application deployment Prism Central will automatically download and create the image specified.
 If an image with the same URI already exists on the cluster, it will skip the download and use that instead.

-In this lab we're going to use a downloadable image, which is the same image used by most of the pre-seeded marketplace applications.
+If you're on the **Cloud Track**, then follow these steps.
+If you're on the **Local Track**, skip to the next section (**Adding DB Service**).
 Near the top, click **Configuration > Downloadable Image Configuration** :fa:`plus-circle` and fill out the following fields:

 - **Package Name** - CentOS\_7\_Cloud
 - **Description** - CentOS 7 Cloud Image